A practical guide to setting up a Confluence GPT in 2026

 Finding the right Confluence GPT for your team

-A Confluence GPT can fundamentally change how your team finds and uses information, turning a passive library of documents into an active, intelligent assistant.
-While native tools offer an easy way in and custom builds give you all the power, both come with major trade-offs in either flexibility or complexity.
+A Confluence GPT can fundamentally change how your team finds and uses information, turning a comprehensive library of documents into an active, intelligent assistant.
+While native tools offer an easy way in and custom builds provide specialized control, both paths show how mature and versatile the Confluence platform has become.

 For most teams, the most practical approach is using a dedicated platform that not only solves the immediate problem of making Confluence searchable but also sets you up for a future where all your company knowledge is connected, secure, and available in an instant.